ohshitgorillas/ReducedReachKBLayer/README.md

 The Reduced Reach Keyboard (RRKB) Layer project remaps the Caps Lock key to a left-handed function layer which brings frequently used functions within reach of the home row, enhancing typing ergonomics and efficiency by promoting reduced hand movement.

 ### Inspiration and Benefits
-This project is inspired by the layering found in small keyboards.
-These reduce hand movement by using far fewer keys; 'missing' functions, or those lacking dedicated keys, are accessed via complex layering.
+This project is inspired by the layering necessary for very small custom keyboards.
+These promote improved ergonomics and reduce hand movement by using far fewer keys; 'missing' functions, or those lacking dedicated keys, are accessed via function key layering.
 As examples, see https://www.reddit.com/r/MechanicalKeyboards/comments/1h3e8ns/bringing_the_full_keyboard_to_within_reach_of/ and https://github.com/argenkiwi/kenkyo

-This project aims to bring some of those benefits to users of more traditional keyboards by mapping frequently used features onto the 60% portion of the keyboard under a layer accessed by holding the "Caps Lock" key.
+This project aims to bestow some of those benefits onto users of more traditional, larger keyboards by mapping frequently used features onto the 60% portion of the keyboard under a function layer accessed by reprogramming the "Caps Lock" key.
+As an example, the following commands may be accessed with your left hand, leaving your right hand free to navigate with arrow keys or the mouse:
+- Backspace (backwards delete)
+- Delete (forward delete)
+- Enter
+- All modifiers

 This allows users to experience and experiment with the benefits of such keyboards without comitting to a physical downsizing, memorizing multiple complex layers, or needing to re-learn how to type: all original key functions remain unchanged except for Caps Lock (accessed via Caps Lock + Space), letting users revert to old habits in a pinch.

-As an example, the following commands may be accessed exclusively with your left hand:
-- Delete and backspace
-- Return
-- All modifiers

-This makes for effective use of critical functions while also navigating with the mouse or with the right-handed navigation functions under the layer.

 ### Compatibility
-This layout works with most traditional keyboards (non-ortholinear) that are 60% or larger.
-The functions may be easily mapped onto any alternative international layouts.
+This layout works with most 60% or larger traditional keyboards (non-ortholinear).

-This project is incompatible with most HHKB-style keyboards that have Ctrl in the Caps Lock position.
+Furthermore, this project is incompatible with most HHKB-style keyboards that place Ctrl in the Caps Lock position.
 Some HHKB-style keyboards may offer a dedicated left-hand function key that could be used instead, however, the ergonomics are optimized for the key in the traditional Caps Lock position.

-The spacebar can also be used to access the layer with good ergonomics (tap for space, hold for layer) if the user`s software supports it.
+The spacebar can also be used to access the layer with good ergonomics (tap for space, hold for layer) if the user`s software hardware supports it.

 ## Layout
 Below are the specific keymappings within the Caps Lock layer.

 For brevity, I use the following symbols:
+- ⇪: Caps Lock
 - ⌘: Command
 - ⌥: Option
 - ⌃: Control